b72u68/dotfiles/README.md

 # wsl-dotfiles
-Personal configuration for bash shell, tmux, Windows Terminal, and NeoVim (or Vim)
+Personal configuration for bash shell, tmux, Windows Terminal, and NeoVim (Vim)

 ## Cheatsheets
 > This cheatsheet is summarized from personal experience and other online tutorials.
 It should not be considered as an official advice.